Zara

 🧩 Cohesive

-Consistent visual language and shared interaction patterns ensure the Legal module feels like a natural extension of the existing tools (Inspiration, Planning).
+A unified visual language and shared patterns make the Legal module feel like a seamless part of the existing tools.

 ⚡ Efficient